Cupressaceae (formerly Taxodiaceae)

 This is an enormously readable book that covers the intertwined social, political, and economic history of both sequoias, as well as eucalyptus, citrus, and palms.

 The evergreen leaves are needlelike and usually less than an inch long.
 There are two whitish stomatal bands on the underside.
 Entire twigs fall, not the leaves individually.

 Twig with pollen cones, late January.
 Pollen cones are tiny, 0.1 to 0.2 inches long, at branch tips or on side branches.

-Woody, oval seed cones are from .5 to 1.5 inches long, and dangle at the end of branch tips.
+Woody, oval seed cones are about 1 inch long, and dangle at the end of branch tips.
 Coast redwood cone is to the right, shown with the strikingly similar cone of dawn redwood (Metasequoia glyptostroboides).

 Though people are inordinately fond of coast redwoods, and they originally extended into the Berkeley/Oakland Hills due to fog coming through the Golden Gate, they are a problematic street tree as they grow to enormous size and drop copious litter.
 This one is in North Berkeley.